Projects //

 Scotland, Scandinavia and Northern Europe Database

-The Records of the Parliaments of The SSNE database is an online research tool which originated as a facility to store data for two researchers at the University of Aberdeen’s Scotland and Scandinavia Project (1995-1999), Prof Steve Murdoch and Dr Alexia Grosjean.
+The Records of the Parliaments of the SSNE database is an online research tool which originated as a facility to store data for two researchers at the University of Aberdeen’s Scotland and Scandinavia Project (1995-1999), Prof Steve Murdoch and Dr Alexia Grosjean.
 Now based permanently at the University of St Andrews, the database represents an ongoing project of interest to historical researchers, human geographers, genealogists and those with an interest in the development of online research and/or teaching tools.

 LASH-BASH